-Then, there are murderous aftermaths of a terrorist explosion or a movie theatre, college or high school shooting spree.
+Then, there are murderous aftermaths of a terrorist explosion, movie theatre shooting, and college or high school shooting spree.
 We are reminded that whether “premeditated” or “accidental,” unanticipated fatalities do and will occur.

 In verse one, it reads:

 1 NOW ON THE SAME OCCASION THERE WERE SOME PRESENT WHO REPORTED TO HIM ABOUT THE GALILEANS WHOSE BLOOD PILATE HAD MIXED WITH THEIR SACRIFICES.

 While in a crowd of thousands (Luke 12:1), persons brought up an incident where Pontius ordered his army to go into the temple in Jerusalem with their weapons drawn where the Galilean Jews were offering sacrifices.
 Moreover, he had his soldiers slaughter the Galileans.
 Following this massacre, it states that Pilate had mixed and co-mingled the victims' blood with the blood of the animal sacrifices.
 Today, this is what we could call a premeditated murder.